Heavy Equipment & Machinery Accident Lawyers

 - Derricks or cranes that are defective or poorly maintained

-- Machinery with rotating or moving parts, including food slicers, meat grinders, wood chippers, etc.
+- Machinery with rotating or moving parts, such as food slicers, meat grinders, wood chippers, etc.

 - Preventing Accidents Relating to Unsafe Equipment

-The operation of machinery that lacks effective safety devices or components can result in accidents leading to amputation, crushing injuries, or even death.
-It is obviously in the best interest of many to not only protect those who have been injured, but also to prevent these from occurring.
+The operation of machinery that lacks effective safety devices or components can result in accidents leading to amputation and crushing injuries or even death.
+It is obviously in the best interest of many to not only protect those who have been injured but also to prevent these from occurring.

 Some tips for prevention include the following:

-- Restricting non-essential personnel from entry into work areas that contain pieces of unsafe machinery; and
+- Restricting non-essential personnel from entry into work areas that contain pieces of unsafe machinery

 Employers may not be able to avoid having potentially dangerous machinery, but they are required to install safety devices, train workers in the use of it, provide for a clear view of the work area, and post warning signs to maintain a safe environment.
 For example, having a large hydraulic press does not itself violate any safety standards, but the failure to provide guards to cover dangerous parts of the equipment can be a violation.